magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-40609-disabled-products-data-absent-in-cataloginventory-stock-status-table.md

 labels: QPT patches,Quality Patches Tool,MQP,QPT 1.1.6,Magento,Adobe Commerce,on premises,cloud infrastructure,Support Tools,index,incorrect table,disabled product,2.4.2,2.4.2-p1,2.4.2-p2
 ---

-The MDVA-40609 patch solves the issue where the disabled products data is not shown in the `cataloginventory_stock_status` index table leading to displaying an incorrect product quantities.
+The MDVA-40609 patch solves the issue where the disabled products data is not shown in the `cataloginventory_stock_status` index table leading to displaying incorrect product quantities.
 This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.1.6 is installed.
 The patch ID is MDVA-40609.
 Please note that the issue was fixed in Adobe Commerce 2.4.3.

 ## Affected products and versions